simplemvc/framework/README.md

 This project was born as educational library for the course **PHP Programming** by [Enrico Zimuel](https://www.zimuel.it/) at [ITS ICT Piemonte](http://www.its-ictpiemonte.it/) in Italy.

-Since than, the project has been evoluted and it has been used also for building web application in production.
+Since than, the project has been evoluted and used also for building web application in production.
 We decided to create a more general purpose project and this was the beginning of this repository.